cleverhans-lab/private-multi-winner-voting/README.md

 ## Description of the code

-The `main.py` file contains the starting point.
+The `main.py` file contains the starting point for running different experiments.
 The parameters for the program are in `parameters.py` file.
+Several helper functions and utilities are contained in `utils.py`.

 ### Examples of the pipeline: